hdShang/arxiv-daily/docs/cs-CL/2025-08-03/papers/250801930v1-word-overuse-and-alignment-in-large-language-models-the-influence-of.md

 ---
 layout: default
-title: Word Overuse and Alignment in Large Language Models: The Influence of Learning from Human Feedback
+title: "Word Overuse and Alignment in Large Language Models: The Influence of Learning from Human Feedback"
 ---

 # Word Overuse and Alignment in Large Language Models: The Influence of Learning from Human Feedback